cometa-rocks/cometa_documentation/cometa_actions.md

     </tr>
     <tr>
         <td>Download a file by clicking on "{linktext}"</td>
-        <td>Download a file, watch which file is downloaded and assign them to feature_result and step_result (linktext can be a text, css_selector or even xpath)</td>
+        <td>Downloads a file, the downloaded file is assigned to feature_result and step_result (linktext can be a text, css_selector or xpath).
+The downloaded file is saved in the filesytems at behave/Downloads/<feature-run-id>/remove-filename.suffix.
+To be able to test on generic filenames, that get random generated Id's, Cometa saves a copy of the file to last_downoaded_file.suffix maintaining the suffix of the original filename.</td>
         <td></td>
     </tr>
 </table>